search icon

 Importance of Security Operations Center (SOC)

 Enterprises across the globe are aware that cybercriminals do not follow standard working hours to strike an attack on a company’s cyber assets.
 They are known to act swiftly on weekends, holidays, and after hours, wherein the threat response time tends to lag a lot.
 Therefore, the need for dedicated Security Operations Centres is crucial, and this is irrespective of the size or domain of the enterprise.
 A Security Operations Center, otherwise known as SOC, is a critical centralized unit within an organization responsible for monitoring, detecting, investigating, responding, and preventing its security posture and threat 24 x 7, which is managed by the IT security or InfoSec team.
 Thus, SOC acts as a hub, ensuring an organization’s IT network always operates securely, round the clock.
-There are several software companies offering Security Operations Center (SOC) services as part of their services portfolio.
+There are several software companies offering Security Operations Centre (SOC) services as part of their services portfolio.

 SOC utilizes a combination of the right tools and the right people to build, operate and maintain the security architecture within an organization using advanced technologies.
 A SOC’s primary function is to monitor & protect an organization’s IT assets, IPR, personnel data, and business systems and, thus, safeguard brand integrity.
 In addition, the SOC engineers strategize and implement a comprehensive cyber security strategy that encapsulates activity on servers, networks, applications, endpoint devices, websites, and other critical internal systems to identify and detect a vulnerability and defend most effectively against it.